 "The Beginning or the End is an engrossing, wry, and always lively look behind the scenes of a historic Hollywood flop.
 But it’s also much more than that: a deeply serious, meticulously researched account of how the movie industry—and the American public in general—embraced a comforting myth to justify one of the most controversial decisions in history.
-This is a first-rate piece of work by one of our most accomplished nonfiction storytellers.” --Gary Krist, Empire of Sin, The Mirage Factory
+This is a first-rate piece of work by one of our most accomplished nonfiction storytellers.” --Gary Krist, best-selling author of Empire of Sin and The Mirage Factory

 Soon after atomic bombs exploded over Hiroshima and Nagasaki in 1945, MGM set out to make a movie studio chief Louis B. Mayer called “the most important story” he would ever film: a big budget dramatization of the Manhattan Project and the invention and use of the revolutionary new weapon.

 Greg Mitchell’s The Beginning or the End chronicles the first efforts of American media and culture to process the Atomic Age.
 A movie that began as a cautionary tale inspired by atomic scientists aiming to warn the world against a nuclear arms race would be drained of all impact due to revisions and retakes ordered by President Truman and the military—for reasons of propaganda, politics, and petty human vanity (this was Hollywood).
 And all the while, the FBI was surveillng Oppenheimer, Albert Einstein, Leo Szilard and other scientists for "Communist" connections.